BryanJacobs/FIDO2Applet/docs/security.md

 The attacker is you.
 Do better next time.

-### An attacker can intercept traffic to and from my authenticator
+### An attacker can view traffic to and from my authenticator

 Yeah, that's how NFC works when your attacker has a nice antenna.